 Some forms of amblyopia, such as that associated with large-deviation strabismus, may be easily detected by parents.
 Other types of amblyopia (from high refractive error) might cause a child to move very close to objects or squint his or her eyes.
 Still other forms of amblyopia may NOT be obvious to parents and therefore must be detected by Vision Screening.

 Vision Screening is strongly recommended by the American Academy of Pediatrics (AAP) over the course of childhood to detect amblyopia early enough to allow successful treatment.
 Pediatricians check newborns for red reflex to find congenital cataracts.
 Infants are checked for the ability to fix and follow and whether they have strabismus.
-Toddlers can have their pupillary red reflexes tested with a direct ophthalmoscope (Brückner Test) or by photoscreening, or by remote autorefraction to identify refractive errors that can cause amblyopia.
-When children can consistently identify objects either by reading, or by matching, the acuity of each eye (with the non-tested eye patched or covered) is screened to identify amblyopia.
+Toddlers can have their pupillary red reflexes tested with a direct ophthalmoscope (Brückner Test) or by instruments that identify a significant refractive error that needs correction to prevent amblyopia.
+When children can consistently identify objects either by reading or by matching, the acuity of each eye (with the non-tested eye patched) is screened to identify amblyopia.

 One of the most important treatments of amblyopia is correcting the refractive error with consistent use of glasses and/or contact lenses.
-Other mainstays of amblyopia treatment are to enable as clear an image as possible (for example, by removing a cataract), and forcing the child to use the nondominant eye (via patching or eyedrops to blur the better-seeing eye).
+Other mainstays of amblyopia treatment are to enable as clear an image as possible (for example, by removing a cataract), and forcing the child to use the weaker eye (via patching or eye drops to blur the better-seeing eye).

 The classic patch is an adhesive "Band-Aid" which is applied directly to the skin around the eye [See figure 3].
 They are available in different sizes for younger and older children.
 For children wearing glasses, both cloth and semi-transparent stickers (Bangerter foils) may be placed over or onto the spectacles.
 "Pirate" patches on elastic bands are especially prone to "peeking" and are therefore only occasionally appropriate.